The Castello Sforzesco of Milan: Witness to History

 History of the Castello Sforzesco

-A small fortress known as di Porta Giovia was built in the area in the year 1360 close to the medieval walls of Milan, which also included a gate with the same name.
-The fortress was built by Galeazzo II Visconti who wanted it as a defense structure.
-Gian Galeazzo, his successor, worked on the castle afterwards.
-The fortress was turned into their residence and a large park was created in the northern part of the estate.
-Like a lot of other Italian castles, the Castello Sforzesco was constructed on a square plan and in every corner there was a tower.
+A small fortress known as Porta Giovia was built in the area in the year 1360, close to the medieval walls of Milan, which also included a gate with the same name.
+The fortress was built by Galeazzo II Visconti, who wanted it as a defense structure.
+Gian Galeazzo, his successor, also worked on the castle: the fortress was turned into a family residence and a large park was created in the northern part of the estate.
+Like a lot of other Italian castles, the Castello Sforzesco was constructed on a square plan and had a tower at every corner.

-The new castle was more refined due to the beautiful Filarete tower which was placed at the entrance of the castle.
-The round towers were designed by Bartomomeo Gadio.
-Galeazzo Maria, Francesco Sforza's successor, transformed the courtyard located inside the castle and turned it into a luxury residence.
-This part of the estate was named Corte Duclae.
+The new castle was of astonishing beauty.
+Its gem was certainly the majestic Filarete tower, placed at its entrance.
+The round towers flanking the main body of the castle were designed by Bartomomeo Gadio.
+Galeazzo Maria, Francesco Sforza's successor, transformed the courtyard inside the castle and turned it into a luxury residence.
+This part of the estate was named Corte Ducale.
 There used to be a square complex next to Corte Ducale known as Rocchetta.
-This really was a fortress inside the original fortress.
+This was a fortress inside the original fortress.

-The Rochetta had a high tower named Torre di Bona which had been named after Bona di Savoia.
-Later in the 15th century Leonardo Da Vinci and Donato Bramante were entrusted with the task of building a beautiful bridge which overlooked the outer moat.
+The Rocchetta had a high tower named Torre di Bona, named after Bona di Savoia.
+Later, in the 15th century, Leonardo Da Vinci and Donato Bramante were entrusted with the task of building a beautiful bridge overlooking the outer moat.
 They were also made responsible for painting the beautiful frescoes inside the Sala delle Asse.

-At the time of the French domination in Milan and Ludovico il Moro's fall, the castle was able to survive various events like destruction, sacking, occupations, and battles.
-During those years the Filarete tower was used for storing ammunition.
-In the year 1521 a lightning hit the tower and it exploded, causing great damage to the entire structure.
+At the time of the French domination in Milan and Ludovico il Moro's fall, the castle was able to survive various events.
+During those years the Filarete tower was used to store ammunition.
+In the year 1521 a lightning hit the tower, causing great damage to the entire structure.

-From 1815 till the year 1859 when the Castello Sforzesco was being changed, the citizens of Milan rebelled against the Austrians.
-In 1861 when the Unification of Italy took place, the Castello Sforzesco and the city itself recovered from the destruction which had taken place over the years.
-Later, F. Luca Beltrami, a noted architect was entrusted with the task of reconstructing and restoring the old castle.
+The years between 1815 until 1859 were years of turmoil in Milan, as the city rebelled against the Austrians.
+In 1861 when the Unification of Italy took place, the Castello Sforzesco and the city itself recovered from the destruction which had taken place over the previous years.
+Later, F. Luca Beltrami, a noted architect, was entrusted with the task of reconstructing and restoring the old castle.
 Whatever had remained of the old fortifications was demolished and new moats were dug all around the castle.
-The Boa and the Rocchetta tower were restored and the new round towers were added.
-The Filarete tower was totally rebuilt and in 1905, the castle was unveiled to the general public.
+The Bona and the Rocchetta tower were restored and new round towers were added.
+The Filarete tower was totally rebuilt and in 1905, when the castle was unveiled to the general public.
 Today the Castello Sforzesco is home to many libraries and museums.

-Other museums inside the castle include the Achile Bertarelli Print museum, Archeological museum with its Prehistoric and Egyptian section, Applied arts collection, musical instruments museum, the furniture museum and the ancient art museum.
+Other museums inside the castle are the Achille Bertarelli Print Museum, the Archeological Museum with its Prehistoric and Egyptian sections, the Applied Arts Collection, the Musical Instruments Museum, the Furniture Museum and the Ancient Art Museum.

 On the first floor of the Corte Ducale, the four rooms on the left have a large collection of antique woodwork and furniture.
-There are many beautiful exhibits like the Coretto di Torrechiara which is a crucifix from the 13th century and the cassone dei tre duchy.
+There are many beautiful exhibits like the Coretto di Torrechiara which is a crucifix from the 13th century.
 There are several works by Giuseppe Maggiolini.

-Inside the Pinacoteca museum, the art works are displayed at the Falconiera tower and are spread chronologically from the 15th century till the 18th century with several works of Bellotto, Guardi and Canaletto.
-The masterpieces include Madonna of Humility by Filippo Lippi, Madonna and Child by Giovanni Bellini, Madonna with Saints by Andrea Mantegna and Saint Benedict by Antonello da Messina.
+Inside the Pinacoteca museum, art works are displayed also in the Falconiera tower and are spread chronologically from the 15th to the 18th century, with several works of Bellotto, Guardi and Canaletto.
+The masterpieces include the Madonna of Humility by Filippo Lippi, the Madonna and Child by Giovanni Bellini, Madonna with Saints by Andrea Mantegna and Saint Benedict by Antonello da Messina.